Prince George, British Columbia

-Prince George is a city in British Columbia, Canada, with a city population of 76,708 and a metro census agglomeration population of 89,490.
-It is often called the province's "northern capital".
-It is situated at the confluence of the Fraser and Nechako rivers.
+Prince George is a city in British Columbia, Canada, situated at the confluence of the Fraser and Nechako rivers.
+The city itself has a population of 76,708; the metro census agglomeration has a population of 89,490.
+It is often called the province's "northern capital" because it serves as a centre for higher education, health care, government services, arts and entertainment, sports, and support for major industries such as forest products and mining.

 History

 The origins of Prince George can be traced to the North West Company fur trading post of Fort George, which was established in 1807 by Simon Fraser and named in honour of King George III.
-The post was centred in the centuries-old homeland of the Lheidli T'enneh First Nation, whose very name means "people of the confluence of the two rivers."
+The post was centred in the centuries-old homeland of the Lheidli T'enneh First Nation, whose name means "people of the confluence of the two rivers."
 The Lheidli T'enneh name began to see official use around the 1990s and the band is otherwise historically referred to as Fort George Indian Band.

 1800s

 Throughout the 19th century, HBC Fort George trading post remained unchanged, and Fort St. James reigned as the main trading post and capital of the New Caledonia area.
-Even during the Cariboo Gold Rush, Fort George was isolated although Quesnel prospered as the Cariboo Road was built to its doorstep, making it the main staging area for the miners going to the goldfields at Barkerville.
+Even during the Cariboo Gold Rush, Fort George was isolated from the newfound trade.
 Then, when the Collins Overland Telegraph Trail was built in 1865–67, it bypassed Fort George trading post, following the Blackwater Trail from Quesnel and continuing northwest towards Hazelton.
 In the late 1800s many Lheidli T'enneh lived in a village built next to the HBC trading post due to the ease of preparing furs and trading directly, without great distances to travel.